Whenever a new company pops up in an industry, it’s best to wait on it. You need to see if they’re the real deal.

 Candid Co Reviews

 For the most part, Candid’s alignment program gets top marks.
 The price, when compared to other teeth alignment companies, is reasonable.
 The convenience of taking the mouth molds at home is a big plus.
-And the results are positive.
+Or you can skip that step altogether if you go to a studio.
+Regardless, the results are positive.

 Candid Clear Aligners Pricing

-The total price for this whole program — including everything — is $1,995.
+The total price for this whole program — including everything — is $1,995 ($1,900 if you book a free consultation at a Candid Studio).
 This may sound like a lot, but contrasted with the average cost of most invisible braces, which can be as much as $8,500, Candid Co. offers a decent deal.

-The treatment plan, which is reviewed by Candid’s orthodontists, if free, and you get to see it before you decide if you want to do the program.
-And if you do decide to go with Candid, you get your first set of post-treatment retainers for free.
+The treatment plan, which is custom-designed by Candid’s orthodontists, is free, and you get to see it before you decide if you want to do the program.
+And if you do decide to go with Candid, you’ll get a complimentary carrying case and their premium whitening system included.

-Additionally, they do offer payment plans, and you can see if you’re a candidate for financial help on their website.
+Additionally, they do offer payment plans, and you can see if you’re a candidate for financing on their website.
 Other than that, you can see if your dental insurance will cover any of it, or you can use a Flexible Spending Account or Health Spending Account.

-Candid Co.’s clear aligner program is similar to other similar programs except that they let you see your full treatment plan before you commit to it.
+Candid’s clear aligner program is similar to other similar programs except that they only work with licensed orthodontists, and let you see your full treatment plan before you commit to it.
 And their prices, comparatively, are very affordable.

 So if your budget is a little tight but you still want great results from a clear aligner process, Candid may be a good option for you.